FredrikFredrik/Safety-jewelry-Project-work/README.md

 # Safety-jewelry-Project-work

 The creators of this project are: Joanna Kubik, Fredrik Jonsson and Sara Weman.
-During fall 2021 we did this project work as a part of our degree programme at KTH Royal Institute of Technology where we chose the elective course, Electronic Design - Project course,
+During fall 2021 we did this project work as a part of our degree programme at KTH Royal Institute of Technology where we chose the elective course, Electronic Design - Project course.

 <img width="370" alt="image" src="https://user-images.githubusercontent.com/63136833/151148638-f640c898-6e3d-403b-8d06-481aab6b4e32.png">